-1 https://ec.europa.eu/info/food-farming-fisheries/key-policies/common-agricultural-policy/new-cap-2023-27_en reduce the number of OTSCs, fulfilling the EC commitment to modernise and simplify the IACS processes within the CAP.
-Each EU member state paying agency has been responsible for at least 5% of the physical OTSC, which is both time-consuming and expensive (Navarro et al., 2021).
+1 https://ec.europa.eu/info/food-farming-fisheries/key-policies/common-agricultural-policy/new-cap-2023-27_en technologies (Freire et al., 2019).
+The development of such automated monitoring systems is expected to reduce the number of OTSCs, fulfilling the EC commitment to modernise and simplify the IACS processes within the CAP framework.
+Each EU member state paying agency has been responsible for at least 5% of the physical OTSCs, which is both time-consuming and expensive (Navarro et al., 2021).